Somalo: Coins

 In 1950, coins were introduced in denominations of 1, 5, 10 and 50 centesimi and 1 somalo.
 The three lower denominations were minted in copper, with the higher two being struck in silver.

 Banknotes

 The Cassa per la Circolazione Monetaria della Somalia, headquartered in Rome, began operations 18 April 1950 and was authorized to issue 55 million shillings in paper money.
-It released notes in denominations of 1, 5, 10, 20 and 100 somali on 22 May 1950.
-The banknotes were written in Italian and Arab language.
+It released notes in denominations of 1, 5, 10, 20 and 100 Somali on 22 May 1950.
+The banknotes were written in Italian and Arabic languages.

 A smaller version of the 5-Somali note was put into circulation in May 1951.
 These notes were withdrawn beginning 15 December 1962 and ceased to be legal tender on 31 December 1963.